louisliu0816/vim-python-runner/README.md

 ## Usage
 Open a .py file in Vim and press <F5> or <F8>.

-If the file is unsaved, a temporary .py file will be generated and executed.
+● If the file is unnamed, it will be saved to a temporary file.

-Output will appear in an integrated terminal window.

-Cursor focus is automatically managed.
+● If a terminal already exists in the current tab/tabpage, it will be reused.

+● If no suitable terminal is found, a new one will be created.

+● The plugin automatically clears the screen and runs the script using:

+  - py.exe in cmd.exe or PowerShell (Windows)

+  - python3 in bash (Unix-like)

+## Notes
+● Only .py files are supported.

+● Requires Vim 8+ or Neovim (with terminal support).

+● The plugin assumes you have Python installed and available as py.exe or python3.

 ## License
 MIT